atareao/lplayer/README.md

 # LPLAYER - A simple audio player

 **Lplayer** is a simple audio player for simply listening music or whatever you want.
-The first time, I think in **lplayer** was for listening podcasts, becouse you can set the speed.
-I normally listen podcast a 1.8x.
+The first time I thinked about **lplayer** was for listening podcasts. **lplayer** can set the speed.
+I normally listen podcasts a 1.8x.
+So this option was very important for me.
+But not only.
+This audio player must have to avoid silences to play podcasts.

+**lplayer** can play several audio formats,

+* MP3
+* OGG
+* FLAC
+* M4a

+After I added the option to play several audio format, I thinked that this audio player must include an equalizer, so you can configure the player as you want.
+Besides, **lplayer** incorporates some equalizer presets, so it's more easy to configure it.

 ![](/screenshots/lplayer_01.png)

-You can listen the audios a more speed than the video original, avoid the silences and modify the equalizer.
-Besides you can listen audios continuosly. lplayer has a complete control over the track you are listening.
+**lplayer** is thinked as a very simple audio player that it doesn't disturb your concentration.
+Only to play audio and if it is possible in background.

 ![](/screenshots/lplayer_02.png)

+In order to not disturb, **lplayer** is integrated in the sound menu in Linux Mint Cinnamon and Ubuntu.
+With latest versions of Ubuntu you will need a extension for it.
 Lplayer uses the audio menu to display information about the track you are listening.
-From the menu, you can go to the next or the previous track, play or pause the track.
+From the menu, you can go to the next or the previous track, play, pause and stop the track.

 ![](/screenshots/lplayer_03.png)